1 Lake, 5 Parks, 0 Carbon

 Decarbonize the Parks Project

 From the unique ecosystem of Isle Royale to the historic lighthouses of the Apostle Islands, Lake Superior’s 5 National Parks boast natural and cultural resources cherished by generations.
 But the park facilities run primarily on fossil fuels.
-This must change.
+We are hoping to change this!

 For further details, please contact us at decarb@nplsf.org.

-Our deep thanks to Askov Finlayson, a climate positive outerwear company, for their early investment in our Decarbonize the Parks Project.
-Their early seed funding and collaboration made this project possible.
+Our deep thanks to Askov Finlayson, a climate positive outerwear company, for their early investment in our Decarbonize the Parks Project and to the National Park Foundation and the McKnight Foundation for their programmatic support.

 An opportunity for Midwest leadership